noodldocs/noodldocs.github.io/nodes/visual/text-input.md

 ### Text

 **Text**
 The text string of the Text Input node.
-Setting this will change the current text.
+Setting this will change the current text, unless _Set_ is connected, then it will be updated when _Set_ receives a signal.

 **Type**
 The type of the Text Input.